Cell Types of Mesothelioma

 Determining the mesothelioma cell type is important because certain treatments may respond better to some treatments than others.

-At The Law Offices of Jeffrey S. Glassman, our mesothelioma lawyers in Boston recognize the enormity of decisions facing victims of asbestos-related diseases and their families.
+At Jeffrey Glassman Injury Lawyers, our mesothelioma lawyers in Boston recognize the enormity of decisions facing victims of asbestos-related diseases and their families.
 Getting a proper early diagnosis is key to achieving optimal outcomes.

 Although our focus is on the legal implications of mesothelioma – such as how you were exposed to asbestos and to what extent those entities may be liable – this requires that we be well-versed in the pathology of the disease.